nightkr/Sbtix/README.md

 ## How?

 Add the SBT plugin to your project and run `$ sbt genNix`.
 Do check the generated `repo.nix` into your source control.
-Then copy `default.nix` from `src/sbt-test/sbtix/simple` and customize to your needs.
+Then copy `sbtix.nix` and `default.nix` from `src/sbt-test/sbtix/simple` and customize to your needs.
 Finally, run `nix-build` to build!